BlueBrain/sonata-extension/source/sonata_tech.rst

                                                                        where :math:`ca` denotes the simulated calcium concentration in millimolar and :math:`y` a scalar such that at :math:`ca = 2.0:\ u_\text{final} = u`.
 (Markram et al., 2015)

     /0            ``syn_type_id``               uint32     Mandatory   Takes the value 0 for inhibitory synapses, 100 for excitatory synapses (numerical values due to historic reasons).
-Deprecated, replaced by ``model_template``.
+Deprecated, replaced by ``connection_model``.
-    /0/@library   ``model_template`             uft8       Mandatory   Reference to a template or class for the mechanism of the synapse.
+    /0            ``connection_model`           uft8       Mandatory   Template or class of the model for the edge, should be an stored as an enumeration in the `@library` group.
     /0            ``syn_property_rule``         uint32     Mandatory   The position of the rule that leads to the synapse in the recipe
     /0            ``delay``                     float32    Mandatory   The axonal delay (in ms, ``NaN`` for dendro-dendritic synapses).
-    /0/@library   ``spine_morphology``          utf8       Optional    Spine morphology file relative path, without the file extension.
+    /0            ``spine_morphology``          utf8       Optional    Spine morphology file relative path, without the file extension.
+Should be stored as an enumeration in the `@library` group.
                                                                        Example "mymorphology" or "mypath/mymorphology".
 Set to an empty string if synapse forms on the shaft.
     /             ``edge_type_id``              int64      Mandatory   Links an edge to the underlying CSV file; not used at BBP.
     /             ``source_node_id``            uint64     Mandatory   The id of the presynaptic neuron.